emaad7/SDD/README.md

 1. First, download the setup file from the link below:
    [Download SDD2024.exe](https://statisme.com/Content/softs/SDD2024.exe)

-2. After downloading, you can refer to the attached guide file available on [Installation Guide for SDD Software]([Installation Guide for SDD Software](https://github.com/emaad7/SDD/blob/main/Installation%20Guide%20for%20SDD%20Software.pdf)) for detailed installation instructions.
+2. After downloading, you can refer to the attached guide file available on https://github.com/emaad7/SDD/blob/main/Installation%20Guide%20for%20SDD%20Software.pdf for detailed installation instructions.
 This file contains the complete installation steps and troubleshooting tips.

 3. Run the `SDD2024.exe` file and follow the installation wizard.
 If you encounter any security warnings (such as from Microsoft Defender SmartScreen), you can proceed by clicking "More info" and then "Run anyway."